multisynq/multisynq-react/docs/README.md

 # About the docs

-The docs are deployed at https://croquet.io/docs/croquet-react
+The docs are deployed at https://multisynq.io/docs/multisynq-react

-Pre-release docs are at https://croquet.io/dev/docs/croquet-react

 The docs are generated from the files in this directory using the [Croquet docs generator](https://github.com/croquet/croquet-docs) which has the corresponding JSDoc definitions and theme.